LeoTamura/BasicProjects/README.md

 # BasicProjects
-Basic examples using JS, HTML and CSS.
+Examples using JS, HTML and CSS.